Prem4modsing/Movie-Recommendation-System-/README.md

 Feel free to fork, submit pull requests, or open issues!
 Any contributions to enhance the project are welcome.

 📩 Contact
-If you have any suggestions or want to collaborate, reach out to me on LinkedIn.
+If you have any suggestions or want to collaborate, reach out to me on LinkedIn linkedin.com/in/prem-modsing-527844273.

 ⭐ If you like this project, don’t forget to star the repo! ⭐